 Sally Bowden-Schaible is the founder and coordinator of LivingWell (2008).
-She received her MS in Counseling from the University of Southern Maine and is a Licensed Clinical Professional Counselor (LCPC) with 30 years of counseling experience.
-She is nationally certified as a Clinical Mental Health Counselor (CCMHC) and is an Approved Continuing Education Provider (ACEP, No. 6479) through the National Board for Certified Counselors (NBCC).
+She received her MS in Counseling from the University of Southern Maine, is a Licensed Clinical Professional Counselor (LCPC) with 30 years of counseling experience and is nationally certified as a Clinical Mental Health Counselor (CCMHC).
 She is also certified as an Approved Consultant in Clinical Hypnosis by the American Society of Clinical Hypnosis (ASCH).
 She has studied Nikaya and Theravada Buddhism since 1996, primarily at the Barre Center for Buddhist Studies in Barre, MA (www.dharma.org), and in 2009 completed a year-long Integrated Study and Practice Program (ISPP) at BCBS.
 In 2006, she founded (and is Dhamma leader of) the Insight Community of Southern Maine (ICSM), a secular-leaning, unaffiliated sangha (community) devoted to the core teachings of Buddhism (FMI: www.insightcommunityofsouthernmaine.org).
 She is an adjunct faculty member in the Counselor Education program at USM, co-teaching Religion and Spirituality in Counseling and, from 2003 to 2013, Mind/body Techniques in Counseling, and in the Social Work department at the University of New England, she co-teaches Spiritual Dimensions of Social Work and teaches Mindfulness and Meditation in Social Work.
 For the past two years, at LivingWell and at Luna Cottage on Verona Island, Sally has been teaching a 20-hour CE program, Mindfulness & Meditation in the Mental Health Profession.
 She provides education, training, and consultation to counselors, psychotherapists, agencies, and organizations on such topics as clinical hypnosis, Buddhist psychology and mindfulness-based counseling, Tourette's disorder, and the use of poetry in counseling (she is co-author with Dr. Jan Hitchcock of Lewiston-Auburn College, "Is it time for poetry now?
 Therapeutic potentials - individual and collective", published in the Journal for Poetry Therapy, September 2007).
 (Click here for information about the programs offered by Sally.)
 She also provides individual and group clinical supervision/consultation (a contemplative model she developed that integrates mindfulness-based practices) to counselors/psychotherapists.
 (She meets all criteria as a clinical mental health supervisor through the National Board for Certified Counselors.)
 Her counseling background includes working with adults and adolescents (16+) who experience personal and interpersonal difficulties related to transition and loss, low self-esteem, depression and anxiety disorders, Tourette's disorder, drug and alcohol abuse/addiction, major mental illness, and traumatic life experiences (i.e., sexual, physical, and emotional abuse).
 Other areas of interest include women's growth and development throughout the life cycle including relationship issues, family planning and parenting guidance.
-In 2014, she completed Foundations of Buddhist Contemplative Care, a 9-month program at the Zen Center for Contemplative Care in New York City, and currently she is taking a 9-month course, Untangling Self, with Andrew Olendzki, at the New York Insight Meditation Center in NYC.
+In 2014, she completed Foundations of Buddhist Contemplative Care, a 9-month program at the Zen Center for Contemplative Care in New York City, and this year completed a 9-month course, Untangling Self, with Andrew Olendzki, at the New York Insight Meditation Center in NYC.

 Lillian Harris, LCPC-C** provides compassionate and supportive counseling services to adults dealing with a range of issues including anxiety, depression, life transitions, relationship challenges and grief.
 Lillian’s approach to counseling is empathic and creative.
 She combines concrete, evidence-based practices, such as Cognitive Behavioral Therapy, with guided visualization, expressive arts and mind/body attunement.
 Lillian is a member of the Maine Mental Health Counselors Association, the American Mental Health Counselors Association and the National Board of Certified Counselors.
 She has a master’s degree in mental health counseling from the University of Southern Maine and brings a range of personal and professional experiences to her counseling work, most recently working with clients at LL Bean’s Employee Assistance Program and facilitating group substance abuse treatment for adults at MidCoast Hospital’s Addiction Resource Center.
 Insurances accepted include MaineCare and Anthem.
 Please contact Lillian for a free initial consultation session.